 Hawthorn for Protection

-Hawthorn is for the protection of your soul, for she is not manifested in physical matter and therefor for many who are not seers, unseen, espcially unseen soul shadows of living people.
+Hawthorn is one of the oldest protection wood, berry and flower for your soul, for your soul is not manifested in physical matter and therefor for many who are not seers, unseen, especially unseen soul shadows of living people.
 Hawthorn protects your soul from the unseen forces.
 Try carefully gathering a few thorns from the Hawthorn tree and on a piece of paper, write the name of the person or situation from which you seek protection from.
 Then wrap it around the thorns and bury this in the ground – if possible near the tree from which the thorns were collected and do it out of love and forgiveness to that person (Sandra Kynes).
 You can carry a few berries in your pocket or even string them like a beaded necklace and wear them during ceremony or for protection or anytime you feel you need protection from shadows.

 There’s also the eventual corruption of the Goddess Tree.
 Mara Freeman (from druidry.org) writes in her Tree Lore: Hawthorn…

 “The hawthorn, was once known simply as ‘May’, is naturally enough the tree most associated with this month in many parts of the British Isles.
 When we read of medieval knights and ladies riding out ‘a-maying’ on the first morning of May, this refers to the flowering hawthorn boughs they gathered to decorate the halls rather than the month itself.
 For on this day, according to the Old Style calendar that was in use until the 18th century, the woods and hedges were alight with its glistening white blossoms.

 This and similar customs to welcome in the summer flourished in rural places until quite recently.
 In some villages, mayers would leave a hawthorn branch at every house, singing traditional songs as they went.
 The seventeenth-century English poet Robert Herrick wrote:

 There’s not a budding boy or girl this day,

 But is got up and gone to bring in May;